Chinmaysoft/JournalEntry/README.md

 ## Overview

 The Journal Entry Application is a simple, yet powerful application designed to help users store and manage their journal entries.
-This application leverages Spring Boot for the backend and MongoDB as the database.
+This application leverages Spring Boot for the backend and MongoDB aws server as the database.
 Users can create, read, update, and delete journal entries with ease.

 ## Features